Kesstrif art Hyns an Stenoryon

 Of the many creative entries into this category, the winner was Peter Parkinson's piece 'The Right Way'; a short story inspired by the mysterious nature of the Tinners' Way.
 In second place was the poem 'Love and Loss in Flood' by Jackie Carpenter, inspired by the Miners of old travelling to and from work on the historic trackway.
 This category was so competitive that we had a joint Third place - Barbara Armstrong's piece was also inspired by the journeys of the Miners of the past, with a twist; while Gail Charman was inspired by a birthday walk she took along the Tinners' Way with her brother.
 Their pieces, and two more placed Highly Commended by our judges, can be seen in our gallery below.
 When in the gallery, click on each small image to open a PDF of each entry and read them in full.

 A massive congratulations to all our winners, and thank you to everyone who entered the competition - we were blown away by the standard of entries and how creative everyone is.
-The top entries in all the categories will also be included in our Seeing the Landscape exhibition that will take place this August - more information to follow!
+The top entries in all the categories were also included in our Seeing the Landscape exhibition in August 2022, where they were loved by our visitors!